 How Smart Objects work

-Smart objects work like little boxes.
-All the different items can be placed inside the box.
-The box can contain various things such as:
+Smart objects work like containers.
+All the different items can be placed inside the container.
+The container can hold various things such as:

 Multiple Photoshop Layers